 Even though Oney had escaped to a free state and her child born to a free father, she (and her future children) still remained the property of the Washingtons because of the Fugitive Slave Law.
 In 1799, Washington attempted to bring her back once more by sending his nephew to Portsmouth, but Oney disappeared with her children before he could recapture her.

 Although George Washington passed away after this second attempt to bring Oney back to Philadelphia, she still was not free.
-Washington freed his slaves in his will, but on the condition that their freedom would only be granted following his wife’s death.
-Even after Martha changed George’s will to free his slaves before her own passing, this did not change Ona’s situation:
+Washington freed the enslaved population that he stole their freedom in his will, but on the condition that their freedom would only be granted following his wife’s death.
+Even after Martha changed George’s will to free the enslaved people before her own passing, this did not change Ona’s situation:

 Living the rest of her 45 years in New Hampshire, Oney was in constant fear that she could be recaptured and her children enslaved.
 After the passing of her husband, she continued to live in extreme poverty, outliving all of her children before her death in 1848.
-Following the lineage up to the emancipation of the slaves, Oney’s last owner was Martha Washington’s grandson’s daughter, who married Robert E. Lee.
+Following the lineage up to the emancipation of enslaved Black people in the United States, Oney’s last owner was Martha Washington’s grandson’s daughter, who married Robert E. Lee.

 While living a fearful and impoverished life, Judge died at age 74 knowing that she had defied one of the most important men in American history for a freer life.
 Author Erica Armstrong Dunbar states: